Skip to content

 Control arms are usually made of steel or aluminum and have a ball joint at one end that attaches to the steering knuckle or wheel hub and a bushing at the other end that attaches to the frame of the vehicle.
 The ball joint allows for the up-and-down movement of the wheel, while the bushing provides a pivot point for the control arm.

-Control arms come in different shapes and sizes, depending on their location and function in the suspension system.
+Control arms have different shapes and sizes which depend on their location and function in the suspension system.
 There are different types of control arms, including upper and lower control arms, and front and rear control arms.

 Upper vs Lower Control Arm